dweaver/onep-mock/README.md

 One Platform mock server listening on 3001
 ```

-The server's in-memory database starts out with a root CIK of all 1's and some more debug data underneath it.
+The server's in-memory database starts out with a root CIK of all 1s, with some more debug data underneath it.
 Once the server is running, you can run some [Exoline](https://github.com/exosite/exoline) commands against it:

 ```
 $ exo --http --host=localhost --port=3001 tree 1111111111111111111111111111111111111111